sfarrens/pyralid-template/README.md

 4. Go to the your remote repository and click on the `Compare & pull request` button that should have appeared for your branch.
 5. Provide a title and description for your pull request and click the `Create pull request` button.
 6. Once open, your pull request should automatically launch the GitHub actions CI tests.
 Note that this may take a few seconds to start.
 Click on the link that appears if you want to follow the progress of the tests.
+7. codecov will raise an error as your new function is not covered by unit tests.
+You can either add some or ignore this error.
-7. Once your CI tests have passed you can merge your pull request, which should automatically launch the CD process.
+8. Once your CI tests have passed you can merge your pull request, which should automatically launch the CD process.
 This will generate your package API documentation.Go to *e.g.* https://username.github.io/mypackage/ to view your documentation.

 ## Management